Travel writer Joanna Booth is a Currensea card convert. Joanna writes for The Telegraph, The Times, Travel Weekly and Hearst magazines.

 And I wasn’t keen to keep being hit by unreasonable exchange rates and extra fees.
 With sterling already at a near all-time low against most other currencies, travel has become expensive enough without extra sneaky costs being thrown in.
 I’d sometimes thoughtlessly used my normal debit card abroad, and then regretted it later when I saw the charges on the transaction.

-Currensea uses interbank rates for the 16 major currency pairings – the rate banks charge each other on transactions, which is far lower than they charge the average customer.
+Currensea uses interbank exchange rates for the 16 major currency pairings – the rate banks charge each other on transactions, which is far lower than they charge the average customer.
 The difference is significant – you’re being charged a maximum of 0.5% of the amount rather than between 3% and 7% – the rate you’ll get from a conventional bank or credit card.
 This list of 16 covers all the major currencies – euros; dollars (US, plus also Australian, New Zealand, Canadian, Singapore and Hong Kong varieties); krone from Denmark, Norway and Sweden; South African rand; Japanese yen; Thai baht; Polish zloty; Swiss francs and Hungarian forint.
 On the other 164 currencies, you’ll get Mastercard rates – generally considered the lowest of these providers.

 On our family holiday in Denmark this summer I saw what a big difference these rates make.
 Every time I bought something using my Currensea card, my phone would ping with a notification telling me what I’d spent and how much I’d saved vs a high street bank rate - £5.28 on a £150 dinner bill; 47p on a tenner’s worth of ice creams; almost a fiver on taking out just over £100 of foreign currency to cover tips and anywhere which didn’t take the card (it turned out everywhere did).
-Over the course of the holiday, I saved more than £100 purely by using my Currensea card rather than my standard bank card.
+Over the course of the holiday, I saved more than £100 purely by using my Currensea travel debit card rather than my standard bank card.

-Having a debit card to use freely abroad has also made travelling in a post-Covid world far easier.
+Having a travel debit card to use freely abroad has also made travelling in a post-Covid world far easier.
 Before the pandemic, despite being the kind of person who puts even the smallest purchase on a card at home, I would predominantly use cash overseas.
 These days I’ve noticed that contactless transactions are preferred almost everywhere, and with my Currensea card, I’m more than happy to oblige.

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).